-A female house fly will lay up to 900 eggs in her lifetime, usually in groups of 75 to 100 in a batch.
-The batches are placed in moist, filthy locations, ideally human or animal waste, and kitchen waste and compost piles.
-This is why fly control services are often required.
-The eggs must stay moist and somewhat warm to hatch.
-The eggs are small, oval-shaped and whitish in colour.
+A female housefly will lay up to 900 eggs in her lifetime, usually in groups of 75 to 100 in a batch.
+The sets are in moist, filthy locations.
+Ideally, a fly infestation might occur in human or animal waste, kitchen waste, and compost piles.
+This is why Fly Control Auckland Services are often a requirement.
+Similarly, the eggs must stay moist and somewhat warm to hatch.
+The eggs are small, oval in shape, and whitish in colour.
 Seeing clusters of these tiny eggs in your home may not mean infestation, but it will after they hatch and pupate.
-Fly Control Auckland Services.
-Call 0800 199399 or email.

-Seeing one or two flies does not constitute an infestation; however, seeing several flies, particularly at one time, may be of greater concern.
-Upon hatching from their pupal cocoons, flies will dry for about one hour.
-Pupae that have been in your home will often hatch from these cocoons at the same time, causing an infestation of your home.
-Adults typically live 15 to 25 days, but have been known to live as long as two months.
-The cycle will keep repeating unless the flies are removed, along with eggs, maggots and ideal breeding locations.
+Seeing one or two flies does not constitute an infestation.
+However, catching several flies, particularly at one time, maybe a more significant concern.
+Flies will dry for about one hour upon hatching from their pupal cocoons.
+Pupae in your home will often hatch from these cocoons simultaneously, causing an infestation of your home.
+Adults typically live 15 to 25 days but as long as two months.
+The cycle will continue unless the flies, eggs, larvae, and ideal breeding locations are removed.

 Here are some Fly Control Auckland Service FAQS for you.

 Experienced, researched, and written by Graeme Stephens.
 An IICRC Master Restoration Technician in 2001.
 With over 36 years of disinfecting, cleaning, and Pest Control Auckland services experience.